 Buffalo State’s graduate program, the master of science in forensic science, is designed to provide advanced education in the science and laboratory methods utilized in a modern forensic laboratory.
 In addition, the program unites current theory and practices in forensic science with advanced laboratory training and an exploration of issues in the related disciplines of law enforcement and ethics.

-A detailed description of the program and a list of faculty and professionals who are experts in various areas of forensic sciences can be found in our website.
+A detailed description of the program requirements and a list of faculty and professionals who are experts in various areas of forensic sciences can be found in our website.
 For more information, please see a list of frequently asked questions or contact Professor Jamie Kim, Graduate Coordinator (firstname.lastname@example.org).

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.